Installation¶

 Please refer to the configuration documentation for more details.

-docker exec -it auditize-docker-web-1 auditize bootstrap-superadmin YOUR_EMAIL YOUR_FIRST_NAME YOUR_LAST_NAME
+docker exec -it auditize-web-1 auditize bootstrap-superadmin YOUR_EMAIL YOUR_FIRST_NAME YOUR_LAST_NAME

 Where: